Ashish-shukla121/MailContainerTest/README.md

 #### Assumptions

 - For the sake of simplicity, we can assume the containers have an unlimited capacity.
+- I have assumed that we are having a mail container service that is continuously checking the state of containers.

 ### The exercise brief